freedomofpress/securedrop/docs/user_manual.md

 ### Decrypting and Working on the Secure Viewing Station

 To decrypt documents, return to your Persistent folder and double-click on zipped file folder.
-After you extract the files, click on each file individually, and it will prompt you for the application PGP key passphrase to decrypt the document.
+After you extract the files, click on each file individually, and it will prompt you for the application GPG key passphrase to decrypt the document.

 **TODO**: add screenshot from 0.3

 ![Decrypting](/docs/images/manual/viewing2.jpg)